Clean Drinking Water for Lucketts

 Lucketts Community Outreach

-Loudoun Wildlife is hosting an educational outreach meeting at the Lucketts Community Center on April 19th from 7:00 to 9:00 pm.
-Discussion topics include the extent of E. coli contamination and ecological conditions in local streams, how this contamination could be affecting the quality of local drinking water, and steps that residents can take to ensure they have clean drinking water.
-This event will be free, but registration is requested.
+Loudoun Wildlife hosted an educational outreach meeting at the Lucketts Community Center on April 19th, 2022.
+Discussion topics included the extent of E. coli contamination and ecological conditions in local streams, how this contamination could be affecting the quality of local drinking water, and steps that residents can take to ensure they have clean drinking water.

 Educational resources about well water testing, disinfection and maintenance, and septic system maintenance can be found on the Resources page.